zjumml/ProsoSpeech/index.md

 Expressive text-to-speech (TTS) has become a hot research topic recently, mainly focusing on modeling prosody in speech.
 Prosody modeling has several challenges: 1) the extracted pitch used in previous prosody modeling works have inevitable errors, which hurts the prosody modeling; 2) different attributes of prosody (e.g., pitch, duration and energy) are dependent on each other and produce the nature prosody together; and 3) due to high variability of prosody and the limited amount of high-quality data for TTS training, the distribution of prosody cannot be fully shaped.
 To tackle these issues, we propose ProsoSpeech, which enhances the prosody using quantized latent vectors pre-trained on large-scale unpaired and low-quality text and speech data.
 Specifically, we first introduce a word-level prosody encoder, which quantizes the low-frequency band of the speech and compresses prosody attributes in the latent prosody vector (LPV).
 Then we introduce an LPV predictor, which predicts LPV given word sequence.
 We pre-train the LPV predictor on large-scale text and low-quality speech data and fine-tune it on the high-quality TTS dataset.
 Finally, our model can generate expressive speech conditioned on the predicted LPV.
 Experimental results show that ProsoSpeech can generate speech with richer prosody compared with baseline methods.

+We did not release the source codes since our model has been transferred to some products of the company.

 <img align="center" src="resources/arch.png" style="  display: block;
   margin-left: auto;
   margin-right: auto;